idannyou/tsflow-react/README.md

 ### Overview

-Machine learning (ML) is all around us assisting and simplifying our everyday tasks.
-More advance ML tools will potentially make bigger decesions in our near future.
+Machine learning (ML) is all around us, assisting and simplifying our everyday tasks.
+More advanced ML tools will potentially make bigger decisions in our near future.
 Deep learning is a branch of machine learning that uses neural networks to "mimic human response"; known data are used to predict the result of new data.
-It is important that everyone know the basics of ML to help understand and improve ML models so that the decesions they make are diverse, fair, and just.
+It is important that everyone know the basics of ML to help understand and improve ML models so that the decisions they make are diverse, fair, and just.

 ### Demo Instructions